 In any case where it appears that a nuisance existing within a district is wholly or partly caused by some act or default outside the district, proceedings may be taken by the local government against any person in respect of such act or default in the same manner and with the same incidents and consequences as if the act or default were wholly inside the district.

-[Section 185, formerly section 149, renumbered as section 185 by No. 38 of 1933 s.
-42; amended by No. 14 of 1996 s.
+[Section 185, formerly section 149, renumbered as section 185: No. 38 of 1933 s.
+42; amended: No. 14 of 1996 s.
 4.]

 Division 2 — Offensive trades